dinghaoluo/code_mpfi_dinghao/README.md

 ```

 ## pre-processing

 ### 2-photon imaging
 2-photon imaging data were pre-processed using [suite2p](https://github.com/MouseLand/suite2p)
 axon-GCaMP data were pre-processed with a custom-tuned parameter set optimised for identifying neuronal processes
+**axon-GCaMP recordings**: after sorting using Suite2p with customised parameters to detect neuronal processes, `extract_axon_GCaMP.py` extracts dF/F traces aligned to behavioural landmarks (e.g. run-onsets, reward deliveries) of valid ROIs.
+Suite2p saves valid ROIs in such a manner that each ROI has an `imerge` list consisting of all of its constituent ROIs and ROIs resulting from multiple merges would contain an `imerge` list that is a superset of all of the constituents of ROIs from previous merging steps.
+Therefore, a `valid_ROI_dict` is generated, containing only the ROIs from the final merge step (i.e. which are not themselves constituents of other ROIs).
+**neuromodulator sensor recordings**: after registration (and ROI detection) using Suite2p, `run_imaging_pipeline.py` provides 2 ways to process the data based on grid-like ROIs and Suite2p ROIs.
+Grid-like ROIs divide the imaging plane into square grids and extract traces based strictly within those grids, without spatial filtering.
+Suite2p ROIs are detected using a customised parameter set to prioritise temporal variances of detected ROIs.

 ### hippocampus ephys data
 ephys data were spike-sorted using kilosort for pre-processing and manual curation, after which the .res and .clu files were used for trial truncation with a custom MATLAB pipeline. `HPC_all_extract.py` then runs through all hippocampus recordings regardless of whether each recording has been processed, extracting information from the .mat files produced in the previous step; the end results are a smoothed-spike-train file and a raster file for each recording session
 `HPC_all_waveforms.py` is used to extract the waveform of each cluster; this is rarely used